onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 3. `signal_crossover_consistency`

-   * Definition: a penalty for inconsistent descriptions of the same physical scenario when prompts switch between "fully quantum", "effective classical", and "intermediate" descriptions.
+   * Definition: a penalty for inconsistent descriptions of the same physical scenario when prompts switch between "fully quantum", "effective classical" and "intermediate" descriptions.
    * Purpose: enforce a coherent internal tension profile across prompts that differ in wording but describe the same physical setup.

 4. `signal_mode_selection_clarity`